 Although the typical constitution of calcium milk is well known to be an inadequate concentration of calcium carbonate mixed with calcium phosphate and/or calcium bilirubinate 7, the exact pathophysiological mechanism as to its formation is not well understood.

 It is hypothesised, though, that limy bile develops from the stasis of sludge and debris in the gallbladder 8, such as in a phrygian cap or a porcelain gallbladder, or due to bile duct obstruction or pancreatic tumours 7.

 Eventually, the gallbladder becomes chronically inflamed 3 and nonfunctional, sometimes presenting as a hydrops.
 However, the thick, paste-like substance itself seldom migrates towards the distal biliary ducts 6.

-A milk of calcium gallbladder is highly radiodense on standard x-rays and CT 6.
-The density of calcium milk on radiographic studies and CT depends on the proportional presence of calcium carbonate 7 .
+Milk of calcium gallbladder is highly radiodense on standard x-rays and CT 6.
+The density of calcium milk on radiographic studies and CT depends on the proportional presence of calcium carbonate 7.

 A calcium-fluid level is usually seen on standing x-rays and CT due to its high relative weight, comparable to that of gallbladder sludge, calcium milk is found in the dependent portion of the gallbladder.

 The so-called exclamation sign on standard radiography is pathognomonic for the associated presence of calcium milk in the common bile duct 9.

 Unenhanced CT much better appreciates the presence of any associated gallstones and the may or may not confirm the presence of calcium milk or stones in the distal bile ducts 7.
 Moreover, CT allows assessment of chronic cholecystitis and gallbladder hydrops.

 MRI probably has no added value in the diagnosis of limy bile; MRCP, however, has a high sensitivity and specificity in detecting associated obstructive biliary tract pathology.